-Connect to Secure Web Gateway with Magic WAN · Cloudflare Magic WAN docs
+Connect to Secure Web Gateway with Magic WAN

 You can route traffic through Magic WAN and Secure Web Gateway to secure Internet browsing and SaaS application access from internal users and devices.

-In this tutorial, you will learn how to configure the GRE tunnel on-ramp to Magic WAN, which connects to Secure Web Gateway (SWG), from enterprise site routers.
+In this tutorial, you will learn how to configure the Anycast GRE or IPsec tunnel on-ramp to Magic WAN, which connects to Secure Web Gateway (SWG), from enterprise site routers.

 Prerequisites

-Before you can configure the GRE tunnel on-ramp to Magic WAN, the following items should already be completed:
+Before you can configure the Anycast GRE or IPsec tunnel on-ramp to Magic WAN, the following items should already be completed:

 - Purchased Magic WAN and Secure Web Gateway